Boen97/BackStore/notes/computer-network/Chapter-3-7-TCP-congestion-control.md

 #### TCP Splitting: Optimizing the performance of cloud services

 > beaking the TCP connection at the front-end server which is close to user
+> and the front-end maintains a persistent TCP connection to the data center with a very large TCP congestion window.
+> remmber, the connection between front-end and back-end are early inited and maintained

 - the client establishes a TCP connection to the nearby front-end
 - the front-end server maintains a persistent TCP connection to the data center with a very large TCP congestion window